 Step 2: Choose Your Ecommerce Platform

-Critical regardless of platform: mobile-first.
-Per Adobe Analytics' 2025 Holiday Shopping Report, mobile accounted for 56.4% of US online holiday sales between November and December 2025, and on Thanksgiving Day 2025, mobile crossed the 60% threshold for the first time.
-If your store isn't mobile-first, you're optimizing for a minority of the customers most likely to buy cards.
+Critical regardless of platform: go mobile-first.
+Per Adobe Analytics' 2025 Holiday Shopping Report, mobile was 56.4% of US online holiday sales in Nov-Dec 2025 and crossed 60% on Thanksgiving Day - if your store isn't mobile-first, you're optimizing for the minority.

 Step 3: Master Card Design and File Prep

-- 300 DPI minimum — anything lower will print fuzzy.
+- 300 DPI minimum - anything lower prints fuzzy.

-- Bleed areas included — designs must extend slightly past the trim line so no white edges show after cutting.
+- Include bleed areas so no white edges show after cutting.

-A small operational truth that comes directly from Podbase's manufacturing team: as our Manufacturing & Operations Coordinator notes, "Print quality is our top priority… The most accurate results are achieved when designs are submitted in high resolution and in the CMYK color space, which allows the printed products to match the original design that we see on the screen."
-Quality is collaborative.
-The cleaner your file prep, the closer the printed product matches what you designed.
+Standard sizing is 5″ x 7″.
+As our Manufacturing & Operations Coordinator puts it, “the most accurate results are achieved when designs are submitted in high resolution and in the CMYK color space” - the cleaner your file prep, the closer the print matches your screen.

 Step 4: Choose Your Top POD Partner

 - Place a sample order before you list anything.
-This is the single most reliable predictor of seller success: sellers who order a sample within their first two days are already on the trajectory of the top 20% of POD stores.
-Most aspiring brand owners plan to order a sample and never do.
-That delay is the most common early predictor of who churns vs. who scales.
+Sellers who sample within their first two days are already on the top-20% trajectory; the delay is the most common early predictor of churn.

 Step 5: Market Your Brand and Drive Sales